Idna: Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Idna came under Jordanian rule.

 The Jordanian census of 1961 recorded 3,568 inhabitants in Idna.

 1967, aftermath

 Since the Six-Day War in 1967, Idna has been under Israeli occupation.
 The population in the 1967 census conducted by the Israeli authorities was 3,713.

 Since 1995, Idna has been governed by the Palestinian National Authority as part of Area B of the West Bank.
 Today, the population is wholly Muslim.

-On 14 April 2014, Baruch Mizrahi, 47-year-old Israeli police officer, was shot dead near Tarqumiyah by a Hamas-affiliated gunman from Idna.

-On 25 April 2015, Mahmoud Abu Jheisha, 20 years old, from Idna was shot dead in Hebron after he had been accused of stabbing an Israeli soldier.